oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 ./mvnw spring-boot:run
 ```

+### Route the REST API Through Spring Cloud Gateway

-Go to the `api-gateway` and add a route for the cart service, edit `SpringCloudGatewayApplication`:
+Go to the `api-gateway` project and add a route for the cart service, edit `SpringCloudGatewayApplication`:

 ```java
 package com.okta.developer.gateway;